cplmakerlab/cplmakerlab.github.io/_guides/how-to-trace-an-image-in-inkscape.md

 ### 2\.
 Find an image you’d like to trace

 High contrast images work best such as black and white line drawings, outlines, and silhouettes.
-You can search for images online or take a digital photo of a line drawing you made.
+You can [search for images online](http://images.google.com){: target="_blank" rel="noopener"} or take a digital photo of a line drawing you made.
 The image should be saved as a .bmp, .jpg, or .png.

 ### 3\.
 Import image into Inkscape

-In Inkscape, click File &gt; Import and locate the image you just saved.
+In Inkscape, click *File &gt; Import* and locate the image you just saved.
 An import dialog will pop-up, click OK to accept the defaults.

 ### 4\.
 Trace the image

-With the newly imported image selected, click Path &gt; Trace Bitmap.
+With the newly imported image selected, click *Path &gt; Trace Bitmap*.

 A dialog window will appear.
 Select the Grays option, set the number of scans to 2, and check the box for Remove Background.